 5. Expressing Gratitude and Appreciation

-Therapy is not only about fixing what is broken, but also about nurturing what is good.
-A therapist may encourage you to share one specific thing you appreciate about your partner each day.
-For instance, this could be as simple as saying, “Thank you for making dinner tonight, it really helped me relax after a long day,” or, “I noticed how patiently you listened to me talk about my work, and it made me feel very supported.”
+A simple exercise is to share one specific thing you genuinely appreciate about your partner each day.
+For example, you might say, “Thank you for making dinner tonight.
+It really helped me relax after a long day,” or, “I noticed how patiently you listened while I talked about work, and it made me feel supported.”
+Being specific makes your appreciation feel more meaningful and sincere.

 6. The Sandwich Method for Feedback